haydenbbickerton/lock/readme.md

 The `Driver` contract allows for an easy way to store permissions to a persistent or static storage system.
 A default static `ArrayDriver` ships with this package.
 Check out the list below for more drivers which have already been prepared for you.
 Or build your own by implementing the `Driver` contract.

-You can set and check permissions for resources by manually passing along a resource's type and (optional) identifier or you can implement the `Resource` contract onto your objects so you can pass them along to lock more easily.
+You can set and check permissions for targets by manually passing along a target's type and (optional) identifier or you can implement the `Target` contract onto your objects so you can pass them along to lock more easily.

 The `Manager` allows for an easy way to instantiate new `Lock` instances, set action aliases or register roles.